Indonesia: Banda + Raja Ampat - Oct-Nov 2015

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Waking up at the foot of a volcano and living Magellan's dream... what could be more exhilarating?
+Waking up at the foot of a volcano and living Magellan's dream... what could be more exciting?
 Welcome to the Banda archipelago, the mythical spice islands in Indonesia.

 Magellan's dream

-They are islands far from everything, nowadays little known by tourists coming to discover Indonesia...
-Yet, it is for them that Magellan has embarked on the first circumnavigation of the world by boat in history!
-I'm madly enthusiastic about the idea of discovering this archipelago at the end of the world.
+These are islands far from everything, today little known to tourists coming to discover Indonesia ...
+Yet, it is for them that Magellan has undertaken the first round-the-world trip by boat in history!
+I am crazy with enthusiasm at the idea of discovering this archipelago at the end of the world.

-Between two dives full of hammerhead sharks in the Banda Sea, I'm just waiting for one thing: to set foot on these mythical islands, the famous Spice Islands, so coveted in the 16th century.e and XVIIe centuries!
-Magellan wasn't so lucky.
-He was killed (April 27, 1521) in the Philippines, when he was almost at the end of his career...
+Between two dives full of hammerhead sharks in the Banda Sea, I am only waiting for one thing: to set foot on these mythical islands, the famous spice islands, so coveted in the XVIe and XVIIe centuries!
+Magellan was not so lucky.
+He was killed (on April 27, 1521) in the Philippines, while he was almost at the goal...

 Updated February 2018.
-The Waow????
-Unfortunately, this magnificent diving cruise ship that used to sail the waters of the Indonesian archipelago, and on which I had the chance to embark in 2015, no longer exists... ????
-Unfortunately, it burned and sank in the bay of Cenderawasih, Indonesia, during the night of January 31 to February 1, 2018.
+The Waow, this magnificent cruise-diving boat that used to sail the waters of the Indonesian archipelago, and on board of which I had the chance to embark in 2015, does not exist anymore... 😢 It unfortunately burned and sank, in the bay of Cenderawasih, in Indonesia, in the night of January 31 to February 1, 2018.
 I refer you to the message published on their Facebook page and on their site.

 Nutmeg